genaimagician/reproducibility/Training/A3Mega/Llama2-7B-NeMo/README.md

 Make the following changes:
 - Modify the `workload.image` string to match the Docker image you built earlier.
 - Update the `workload.gcsBucketForDataCataPath` to point to an existing Google Cloud Storage bucket in the same region as your cluster.
+Or [create a new bucket](https://cloud.google.com/storage/docs/creating-buckets#console) and use it.
 - Optionally, adjust settings like the number of GPUs or other workload-specific parameters.

 ### Update Workload Configuration